gotlougit/sshield/README.md

 An experimental, opinionated drop-in `ssh-agent` replacement written in Rust using [`russh`](https://github.com/warp-tech/russh) with the aim of being safer and more secure due to sandboxing sensitive data.

+Right now, we are able to use it as an SSH agent, albeit with a lot of manual setup, which will be automated

 Aims:

 - Secure all key data